rhysd/validate-github-token/README.md

 - `Error`: Thrown when unexpected errors such as network error happen

+### `interface Validated`

+A TypeScript interface contains the all information returned from API endpoint.

+- `scopes: Array<string>`: An array of scope names added to the API token
+- `rateLimit: RateLimit`: Rate limit information

 ### `interface RateLimit`

 A TypeScript interface contains the rate limit information returned from an API endpoint.